niekverw/ukbpheno/README.md

 - think about more complicated queries, e.g. need at least X codes for primary care to be considered?
 - think about more complex combinations e.g. specific combination of codes like operation + diagnosis.
 - think about more complex phenotype schemes, e.g. exclude asthma from COPD cases.
-- think about intersections/outersections to define high confidence cases vs low confidence vs controls.
+- think about scoring cases/intersections e.g. to define high confidence cases vs low confidence vs controls.
 - functions that can help with defining a disease, e.g. suggest codes based on others.